-- Check level of floor where cases are to be set.
+- 1. Check the floor pitch where the cases are to be set.
 Determine the highest point of the floor; cases will be set off this point. - Set first case, and adjust legs over the highest part of the floor so that case is level.
-Prevent damage-case must be raised under leg or by use of 2x6 or 2x4 leg brace.
-Remove side and back leg braces after case is set.

-- 3. Set second case as close as possible to the first case, and level case to the first using the instructions in step one. - 4.
-Apply masking tape 1/8" in from edge of case in base and center air discharge.
-(See diagram). - 5.
+Prevent damage - case must be raised under leg or by use of 2x6 or 2x4 leg brace.
+Remove side and back leg braces after case is set. - Set second case as close as possible to the first case, and level case to the first using the instructions in step one. - 4.
+Apply masking tape 1/8" in from end of case on inside and outside rear mullion on both cases to be joined. - 5.
 Apply liberal bead of case joint sealant (butyl) to dotted area shown in (Fig.2, #1) of first case.
 Apply heavy amount to cover entire shaded area.